-After the liquid steel is in the ladle, it is sent to either an LMF or RH Degasser, depending on the final product.
-Both facilities allow for heating the steel, making bulk and fine alloy additions, and improving the steel homogeneity.
+After the liquid steel is in the ladle, it is sent to either an LMF or stir station, depending on the final product.
+The LMF allows for heating the steel, and both facilities allow for making bulk and fine alloy additions, and improving the steel homogeneity.
 Once the steel is at the desired chemistry and temperature, the ladle of molten steel is sent to the slab caster.